4Bozzi/Remedy/README.md

 This is a take home assessment project I did for Remedy (https://myremedy.com/).
 The idea is that a person in need of emergency assistance can come to the site and be linked up to a medical professal via a video call.

+It uses React for the front end, Node.js for the backend, Twilio for the videos calls, Socket.io to keep connections open and handle communication between the clients.
+It is hosted on Heroku.

 Currently you select either "I have an emergency" or "I am a doctor".

 If you click "I am a doctor" you will be added to a pool of available doctors.
 If there are already patients in a queue you will immediately be connected